TomLikeGo/openwrt-ssrplus/README.md

    ```
    feeds/packages/lang/golang/golang-version.mk
    ```
-  just put a version number in it. and another Makefile need to be update with new hash number
+  Just put a version number in it. and another Makefile need to be update with new hash number
   ```
   feeds/packages/lang/golang/golang/Makefile
   ```
-  buid it again
+  Buid it again

-8. If an error pops up said upx not found, just simply copy your upx in /usr/bin to the dir then rerun the make. it should be work!
+8. If an error pops up said upx not found, just simply copy your upx in /usr/bin to the dir then rerun the make.
+It should be work!

 Thank Lieno, https://github.com/Lienol/openwrt gives me hints to try this.